Applying for a patent

 - a presentation of information;

-- an invention which, in effect, is traditional knowledge or an aggregation or duplication of known properties of traditionally known component or components.
+- an invention which, in effect, is traditional knowledge or an aggregation or duplication of known properties of traditionally known component or components; and

 To what extent can inventions covering software be patented?

-Finally, the 2017 guidelines superseded the 2016 guidelines.
-The 2017 guidelines are in substance based on the 2016 guidelines and reiterate that while assessing the patentability of CRIs the focus should be on the underlying substance of the invention and not the particular form in which it is claimed.
+Further, the latest guidelines state that while examining a computer-related invention, the patent examiner would focus on the underlying substance of the invention and not the particular form in which it is claimed.

 To what extent can inventions covering business methods be patented?

 According to Section 3(k) of the Patents Act 1970, business methods are not patentable.
 Further, the Manual of Patent Office Practice and Procedure in India provides that business methods claimed in any form are not patentable subject matter.
-Moreover, it emphasises that this exclusion applies to all business methods; therefore, even if business methods are claimed along with some technical features such as the Internet, networks, satellites and telecommunications, they do not qualify as patentable subject matter and may fall under the purview of Section 3(k).
+Moreover, the manual emphasises that this exclusion applies to all business methods; therefore, even if business methods are claimed alongside technical features such as the Internet, networks, satellites and telecoms, they do not qualify as patentable subject matter and may fall under the purview of Section 3(k) of the act.

 To what extent can inventions relating to stem cells be patented?

-Section 3(j) of the Patents Act 1970 states that “plants and animals in whole or any part thereof other than micro-organisms but including seeds, varieties and species and essentially biological processes for production or propagation of plants and animals" are not patentable.
+Section 3(j) of the Patents Act 1970 states that “plants and animals in whole or any part thereof other than micro-organisms but including seeds, varieties and species and essentially biological processes for production or propagation of plants and animals" are not inventions as per the act and hence not patentable.

 Stem cells are considered to fall under the phrase “any part thereof” and hence are excluded from patentability.
 However, in vitro methods of differentiating, isolating/purifying and culturing of stem cells may qualify as patentable subject matter, provided that the method is novel, involves an inventive step and has industrial applicability.